Updated September 2016

 6. Interim Committee: Prior to the selection of first-year Steering Committee members, the second-year and alumni members of the committee shall have the power of the full committee.

-7. Representative to the Alumni Association: The immediate past chair of the Centurions program shall serve on the Board of Directors of the Centurions Alumni Association.
+7. Representative to the Alumni Association: The immediate past Steering Committee chairperson of the Centurions program shall serve on the Board of Directors of the Centurions Alumni Association.

 8. Vacancy or Removal: Any Steering Committee position, if vacated, shall be filled by the method designated for original election or appointment.
 Any person holding a Steering Committee position may be removed by a majority vote of the Steering Committee for any of the reasons stated in these program bylaws.